microsoft/genaiscript/README.md

 GPTools (formerly CoArch)  is a framework that empowers teams, including non-developers, to create and use AI-enhanced scripts to support their workflows.
 The framework leverages foundation models (specifically LLMs) to enable a new kind of scripting that combines traditional code and natural language.

-https://github.com/microsoft/gptools/assets/4175913/bbee1282-0591-4c06-a04e-4062af737523
+> Don't forget to turn on the sound. https://github.com/microsoft/gptools/assets/4175913/bbee1282-0591-4c06-a04e-4062af737523

 ## Key Objectives and Technical Elements